 Each year, an average of 3.5 million people worldwide are affected by earthquakes

-Of the 3,000 earthquakes reported in B.C. each year, most are too small to be felt.
+Of the 3,000 earthquakes reported in British Columbia each year, most are too small to be felt.
 Those strong enough to cause structural damage are expected to occur about once a decade

 A recent study from the Insurance Bureau of Canada (IBC) estimated that a megathrust earthquake off the coast of B.C. would cost the economy $75 billion